 Example 1 - relief not due

-Derek’s only residence until 10 December 2001 was Green Pastures in Woking.
+Judah’s only residence until 10 December 2011 was Bramble Cottage in Devon.

 On that date he was sent by his employer to assist in a computer marketing exercise in America for a period likely to last for two or three years.

 He returned on 26 May 2014.

 While he was in America he occupied a luxury flat in Los Angeles provided rent-free by his employer.

 During his absence he let Bramble Cottage via an agency to an unconnected person from 11 December 2011 to 30 April 2014.